ZeroTrace AirLeak

 What AirLeak does NOT do

 - No decryption.
-AirLeak only reads frames that broadcast in plaintext on the radio (BLE advertisements, WiFi management frames).
-Encrypted traffic — anything inside a WPA-protected data session, anything inside a paired BLE connection — is not captured.
+AirLeak only reads BLE advertisements and scan responses that broadcast in plaintext.
+Encrypted traffic, and anything inside a paired BLE connection, is not captured.

-- No user identification of bystanders by default.
-AirLeak captures publicly broadcast identifiers (MACs, names, SSIDs) — but it doesn't lookup people, run face-recognition, or correlate with online services.
+- No identification of bystanders by default.
+AirLeak captures publicly broadcast identifiers (MACs, BLE names), it doesn't look up people or correlate with online services.

 What AirLeak does capture